cristian9217/cristian9217/README.md

 - 📕 I studied for a Bachelor's degree in Computer Science at UPRB.
 - 📖 I earned a Master's degree in Computer Science, specializing in Knowledge Discovery and Data Mining.
-I have strong interest in Big Data technologies and applications.
+I am interested in Big Data within the field of data mining, especially in extracting useful insights from large datasets
 - 💻 I studied Artificial Intelligence (AI) and Principles of Information Security.
 - 📚 I learned Python and R during Masters.
 - 📚 I learned HTML, CSS, JavaScript, Java, and SQL during bachelors.